Q. I want to learn several different dances. Should I just learn one at a time and then move on to the next?

 Q. What if I don’t want to compete or perform?

 A. Competitions and performances are strictly voluntary.
 They are fun and challenging to people who choose to do them, but the majority of people are only interested in social dancing.
 Our group classes are focused on social dancing mainly unless it is a specific technique class.
 Private lessons focus on whatever the student wants to learn and for whatever purpose.
 We tailor our lessons to you and your needs and goals.

-Q. I’m getting married and need to learn how to dance for our 1st dance.
+Q. I’m getting married and need to learn how to dance for our First dance.
 What do I need to do?

 A. We usually advise couples to start scheduling their lessons 2-3 months before the wedding.
 Things get pretty hectic as the day approaches which can make it hard to concentrate on learning dance steps and relax and have fun if you wait until the last minute.
 Just call us to schedule your first lesson.
 It’s best if you have a song picked out that you’d like to dance to and let us know what it is so when you come in we can have some choreography worked out for you.
 Bring the song with you on a CD, iPod, iPhone, or something we can plug into our stereo.
 If you’re debating between a couple of songs and can’t decide, tell us what they are and we can advise you on what dance styles may or may not work with those songs, how easy or difficult it may be to dance to, and hopefully we can help you make your decision.
-If you want to keep it super simple and just learn a couple of steps and no actual choreography, you probably only need around 3 lessons.
-If you want to learn a few more steps and maybe some simple routine, you will need at least 5 lessons or more.
-Most couples do between 5 and 10 lessons, some more, some less.
+If you want to keep it super simple and just learn a few steps and a simple routine, you probably only need around 3 lessons.
+If you want to learn a few more steps to make a more detailed routine, you will need at least 5 lessons or more.
+Most couples do between 3 and 5 lessons.